Home Battery Storage Cost in the UK: 2026 Prices, Installation & Payback

 • app setup and handover

-• any required paperwork
+• required paperwork

 If you already have solar panels, your installer may also need to check whether your existing inverter is battery-compatible or whether additional hardware is needed.

-That’s why online “from” prices can be useful for rough research, but not much more than that.
+That is why online “from” prices can be useful for rough research, but not much more than that.

 Usually, yes.